 Being a member of the Basingstoke Lions Club is about enjoying yourself.
 If you like to muck in and do things you'd be welcome.
 During the course of a normal Lion year you can be a furniture remover, a table decorator, a barman, a scorer, a quizmaster, a route steward, a stall holder, a compere, a tinshaker, a public relations officer, a website manager etc. etc. It doesn't matter what it is, you just get involved and it all becomes easy.
 Of course if you fancy yourself as the target in a coconut shy you can always become President, Treasurer, Secretary or a Committee Chairman.
 Our Business Meetings are hilarious.

 Partners are welcome at all events.
 We hold monthly dinner meetings at which we play Russian Roulette with our digestive systems by frequenting a variety of local eateries.
-We have a Christmas dinner, a Charter Night, a Handover party (sort of hierarchical musical chairs) and an annual get together with the Lions Club of Alençon at which a boules' trophy is hotly contested.
+We have a Christmas dinner, a Charter Night, a Handover party (sort of hierarchical musical chairs) and an annual get together with the Lions Club of Alençon at which a boules trophy is hotly contested.
 We have all this fun together while raising money to help our local community and to help Lions International disaster relief and medical projects.
 So what are you waiting for?
 Give us a go.
 We are non political, non sectarian and have members of both sexes.
-See Join Us where you can learn about membership and see existing Lions on the Meet the Members page to get an idea of what we're really like.
+See Join Us where you can learn about membership and see some of the causes we have supported over the years.
+Click the Meet the Members sidebar on this page to get an idea of what we're really like.

 We raise funds by organising events and activities which we hope people will enjoy.
 We are always on the lookout for good fundraising ideas.
 What we raise for charity goes to charity.
 (See our Events Calendar and Upcoming Events pages).